Interim and Final Reporting Requirements

-- Broadening Student Engagement with Virtual and Augmented Reality Technologies (Implementation and Research Grant) — A multi-disciplinary team led by Anita Komlodi (Information Systems) has designed curriculae to introduce Virtual and Augmented Reality (VR/AR) technologies to UMBC students across disciplines.
-The team has developed and offered one introductory VR/AR course for students in non-technical majors.
-They have also developed educational modules for several Human-Centered Computing graduate courses, which can later be adapted to other technical courses.
+- Broadening Student Engagement with Virtual and Augmented Reality Technologies (Implementation and Research Grant) — A multi-disciplinary team led by Anita Komlodi (Information Systems) designed curricula to introduce Virtual and Augmented Reality (VR/AR) technologies to UMBC students across disciplines.
+The team developed and offered one introductory VR/AR course for students in non-technical majors.
+They also developed educational modules for several Human-Centered Computing graduate courses, which can later be adapted to other technical courses.

 - How does student mindset affect learning of non-STEM majors in STEM classes?
 (Seed Grant) — Suzanne Braunschweig (Geography and Environmental Science and Interdisciplinary Science) led a multi-disciplinary team that created and implemented an instrument to study the mindset and motivation of non-STEM students taking STEM classes.
 Based on the results of this survey, the team has developed and implemented classroom interventions for moving students toward a growth mindset, which led to better student learning outcomes and deeper appreciation among these students for science and mathematics.

 - lntercultural Tales: Learning With Baltimore’s Immigrant Communities (Adaptation Grant) — A team led by Tania Lizarazo (Modern Languages, Linguistics, and Intercultural Communication and Global Studies, joint appointment) launched a project that brings UMBC students studying Spanish or Global Studies into collaboration with Latinx immigrants in the local community to co-produce digital stories of the immigrants’ experiences.
 The project aimed to enhance students’ language abilities and cultural competence while raising immigrants’ visibility in the local community and disrupting negative stereotypes about them.